appwrite/rfc/003-jwt-support.md

 ### Allow New Auth Method

 Allow a new auth method using a header that will contain the JWT secret.
 If valid, the API will allow the server to perform all actions under the relevant user.
 The server will also grant access to any resources (files, documents, etc...) belonging to the user.
+Verify the sessionId and userId are valid when verifing the JWT auth header.

 ### Update the Server SDKs